 One discovery is that DHEA, one of the most plentiful hormones in young skin, acts to increase moisture in the skin and stimulate collagen production.

 “We cannot replace those hormones or one hundred per cent make the signs of aging disappear, but we’ve discovered how to relaunch DHEA in the skin and harness the long-term benefits of that,” she says.
-(See the sidebar for two of the Vichy products that make use of this cosmetic technology.)

 When clients come to Korbutiak for help in improving their complexions, she addresses their concerns with a combination of regular professional facial treatments and correct home care.